This delicious crispy and fluffy focaccia is studded with sweet roasted wild grapes, roasted garlic and rosemary.

-In college I studied abroad in Siracusa, Sicilia and lived right around the corner from a panificio that made the most amazing focaccia with the perfect salty, oily (in a good way), herbacious bodacious crust.
+In college I studied abroad in Siracusa, Sicilia and lived right around the corner from a panificio that made the most amazing focaccia with the perfect salty, oily (in a good way), herbaceous crust.
 I literally lived off that stuff for 4 months and have had zero regrets.
 They also made the best sesame semolina cookies.
 Oh gosh don’t me started.
-I want to go back there so bad!!!
+I want to go back there so badly!!!

 For now this will have to suffice…